 Connect with Your Clients.

-Social media platforms like Facebook, Instagram, Twitter, and many others are perfect for connecting with your clients during these hard times.
+Social media platforms like Facebook, Instagram, and Twitter are perfect for connecting with your clients during these challenging times.

-It is imperative to maintain contact and stay informed about your customers’ needs.
-It doesn’t even have to be business-related or company news; open a channel where your customers can talk to you about any topic.
+Maintaining contact and staying informed about your customers’ needs is imperative.
+It doesn’t have to be business-related or company news; open a channel where your customers can talk to you about any topic.

-This will build a strong bond of familiarity during the outbreak which will, in result, secure your customers.
+This will build a strong bond of familiarity during the outbreak, which will, as a result, secure your customers.

-It is also important to allow your customers to reach out to you when needed.
-While social media is the perfect channel, consider adding a live chat option to your website, or e-mail support.
+It is also essential to allow your customers to contact you when needed.
+While social media is the perfect channel, consider adding a live chat option to your website or e-mail support.

 Customer Support Channels on Social Media.

-While running a customer support channel on social media, make sure you are consistent with your answers, and that the reply time is not too long.
+While running a customer support channel on social media, ensure consistency with your answers and that the reply time is not too long.
 Remember that every comment counts.

 Social Media Can Help You Find New Leads and Secure Sales.